primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-macos/developing-with-vscode.md

 ---
 title: Developing with Visual Studio Code on macOS
 metadata:
-    description: This page describes the steps needed to setup Visual Studio Code for AVBlocks development on macOS
+    description: This page describes the steps needed to setup Visual Studio Code for PrimoBurner development on macOS
 taxonomy:
     category: docs
 ---

 # Developing with Visual Studio Code on macOS

-This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on macOS.
+This topic describes the steps needed to setup Visual Studio Code for PrimoBurner development on macOS.
 These steps have been verified to work with Xcode 15.0.1, on macOS Ventura 13.5.2.

 ## Visual Studio Code

 Download and install from [Visual Studio Code](https://code.visualstudio.com/download) site.

-Open Visual Studio Code and press `Cmd + Shift + p`.
+Open Visual Studio Code and press `Cmd + Shift + P`.
 Select `Shell Command: Install 'code' command in PATH`.

 Also install the [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack).